Travel FundingPage address: https://grad.mnsu.edu/applying/travel.html

 The number of awards is limited, and funding will be distributed until funds are depleted.
 The maximum award is $200.
 Students must also receive matching assistance from their home department and/or college to specifically assist with the costs associated with travel to the conference or scholarly meeting.
 Students presenting at more than one conference may request matching funding; however, matching funds will be limited to no more than a grand total of $200 per student per year, regardless of how many requests are submitted.

-Application is by letter or email message.
-The message should include the student's program and contact information (address, phone, e–mail), a brief description of the scholarly/creative work and the conference at which it will be presented, and a proposed budget for the trip.
+The application is located here.
+The application should include, a brief description of the scholarly/creative work and the conference at which it will be presented, and a proposed budget for the trip.
 Required attachments include a copy of the conference announcement, a letter of invitation or acceptance from the program committee for the conference, and evidence that the home department and/or college has agreed to provide funding.
 If applicable, you must also provide a letter from MSU's Institutional Review Board (IRB) confirming IRB approval of the presented research.
 If the presented research involves the use of animals, the funding request must include evidence that your research was approved by the Institutional Animal Care and Use Committee.